 1. Food & Beveraging: The Most Important Point.

 As with most places in North America, the city seems to be functioning on chain based coffee houses, the most notorious being Starbucks, followed swiftly by Tim Hortons, Second Cup, and Ottawa based Bridgehead.
-Yet, in the midst of commercialisation, there are some utterly fantastic independent coffee places to suit the more “hip” young people.
+Yet, in the midst of commercialization, there are some utterly fantastic independent coffee places to suit the more “hip” young people.
 (Something I aspired to be, then realised that I am the opposite of.)
 These smaller cafés offer such vibrant choices of beverages, whether they are their own roasteries or just bizarre concoctions to the British eye… You can read more about coffee in Canada here.
 Surprisingly, restaurants are mainly independent and offering an international menu, meaning you can get whatever you are craving from Ethiopian to Vietnamese, Lebanese to good old Canadiana.
 (But if you are wanting a decent pie, prepare to be disappointed.)

 Now if you’re looking for cocktails or drinks for a night out, Ottawa did not disappoint on that level.
 There is every kind of bar out there, yet be warned, some to most charge cover to enter the bar meaning that having cash in hand is imperative for a bar crawl.
 There are some eclectic bars dotted around the city, many not being in walking distance, but well worth the trip.
-But there is also the quiet bars which feel like home where I made friends with the staff including Mulligans on Queen street, which is a golf bar and Brigid’s Well under the church on St. Patrick’s street.
+But there are also the quiet bars which feel like home where I made friends with the staff including Mulligans on Queen street, which is a golf bar and Brigid’s Well under the church on St. Patrick’s street.

 it is worth mentioning here about the liquor laws in Ontario, where alcohol is only allowed to be consumed in establishments between the hours of 11am and 1am Monday to Saturday and 12pm to 11pm on Sundays.
 Meaning nights out end normally around 1:30am, which is very early for a European like me.